louis-tru/quark/docs/TROUBLESHOOTING.md

 misleading clues, root cause, and the code rule that prevents the issue from coming back.

+General decision rules, including the requirement to ground advice in Quark's actual engineering environment, live in `docs/ENGINEERING_RULES.md`.

 ## GL: Strange Gradient Or Black Output With Complete FBOs

 Symptom: